def fact(n: int) -> int:

 Python will only allow a finite many recursive calls to be made.
 We say the recursion has overflowed when you exceed this limit.

-Exceeding the stack limit does not necessarily mean we are bottoming out.
+Exceeding the stack limit does not necessarily mean we have a case of infinite recursion.
 Rather, our algorithms may legitimately require more stacks than what Python provides by default.

 To increase the stack limit do, for instance